• Skip to main content

 Chores also encourage a team mindset in kids as they help their family, they build a strong work ethic, and instill a sense of responsibility.
 Knowing how to do basic household cleaning also benefits kids when they leave the nest and enter adulthood.

-Knowing how to start giving chores to kids can be half the challenge.
+Knowing how to start giving age-appropriate chores to kids can be half the challenge.
 (Click here for detailed advice on how best to get started) As well as trying to determine which tasks children are developmentally ready to do.

 No parent wants to discourage their child by giving them a chore that’s beyond their capabilities.